srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 In this exercise, you will ensure that the Device Simulator app from the previous lab is running.

-> **Note**: If you have not completed lab 7 of this course, do that now.
+> **Important**: If you have not completed lab 7 of this course, do that now.

-#### Task 1: Start the "VibrationSensor" app in Visual Studio Code
+#### Task 1: Start the VibrationSensor app in Visual Studio Code

 1. Open Visual Studio Code.

 1. On the **File** menu, click **Open Folder**.

-1. In the Open Folder dialog, navigate to the **VibrationSensor** folder, and then click **Select Folder**.
+1. In the **Open Folder** dialog, navigate to the lab 8 Starter folder.

+    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
+The extracted folder structure includes the following folder path:

+    * Allfiles
+      * Labs
+          * 08-Visualize a Data Stream in Power BI
+            * Starter

+1. Click **VibrationSensor**, and then click **Select Folder**.

     You should see the Program.cs and VibrationSensor.csproj files listed in the EXPLORER pane.

+1. In the **EXPLORER** pane, click **Program.cs**.

+1. In the code editor pane, ensure that the connection string variable, `deviceConnectionString`, is assigned correctly.

-    You may want to verify that the connection string for your device is assigned to the `deviceConnectionString` variable in the Program.cs file.
-If you completed Lab 7, you should see a variable assignment in your code that is similar to the following:
+    You can find the connection string for the sensor-v-3000 device in IoT hub, or you can check your completed Lab 7 project.

+    The variable assignment in your code should be similar to the following:

     ```csharp
     deviceConnectionString = "HostName=iot-az220-training-cah200509.azure-devices.net;DeviceId=sensor-v-3000;SharedAccessKey=nSUbphUKsS1jEd7INrEtmVWZesMBDIxzjVe4jn01KJI=";
     ```

+1. On the **File** menu, click **Save**.

 1. On the **View** menu, click **Terminal**.

-    Verify that the command prompt shows the folder path to the **sensor-v-3000** folder.
+    Verify that the command prompt shows the folder path to the **VibrationDevice** folder.

 1. To run the app in the terminal, enter the following command: